-After multiple discussions and surveys with staff and families, the CMP Board selected a model that prioritizes both in-person learning and safety.
-The model allows students to attend two full days of school, participate in three days of at-home learning, and provides CMP with a full day to clean and disinfect our schools between cohort groups.
-Teachers have been given the draft schedules below and were asked to use these schedules as a starting point for crafting their classroom schedules.
-Parents can expect to receive more detailed, class specific, schedules from their teachers prior to the start of the Hybrid Model.
+After multiple discussions and surveys with staff, families, and the CMP Governing Board, CMP selected a model that prioritizes both in-person learning and safety.
+The model allows students to attend two full days of school, participate in three days of at-home learning, and provides CMP with a full day to clean and disinfect our schools between stable groups.
+Teachers created the draft schedules below and used these schedules as a starting point for crafting their individual classroom schedules.